humemai/co-learning/graph-learning/README.md

 supposed to happen at the same time.
 For example, `p01_s00_h00` happens while `p01_s00_r00` is happening, and `p01_s00_h01` happens while `p01_s00_r01` happens.
 In this example, there are two human actions and four robot actions.
-This happened since this data was collected in 2022, but the new data in 2024 won't have this problem.
+This happened since this data was collected in 2022, where there were no two separate columns for human and robot, but the new data in 2024 won't have this problem.
 That is, the number of human actions is always equal to that of robot acitons.

 **TODO-5: Ask Emma if the above is true.**